-- 23. The Case Examiner shall provide data to the Board to summarise those matters where they have: - a. determined that the information about a Statutory Auditor or Statutory Audit Firm does not amount to an Allegation; or, - b. resolved the matter using constructive engagement. - 24.
-The Board shall be entitled to request further details on a sampling basis of any such cases by way of oversight.
+- 23. The Case Examiner shall provide data to the Board and report those matters where they have, without referral to the Board: - a) determined that the information about a Statutory Auditor or Statutory Audit Firm does not raise a question as to whether a Relevant Requirement has been breached; or, - b) resolved the matter using constructive engagement. - 24.
+The Board shall be entitled to request further details on a sampling basis of any such cases by way of oversight. - 24A.
+The Board may reconsider a decision by the Case Examiner to take no further action or to resolve a matter using constructive engagement.

-Issued by the Board with effect from 1 January 2021.
+Issued by the Conduct Committee with effect from 5 January 2022